 Fellows earn an MBA over 22 months, completing Yale SOM’s integrated MBA core curriculum, participating in colloquia with other healthcare leaders, and taking advanced courses in management and healthcare.
 The executive MBA format, which includes classes every other weekend and four residence weeks, including one Global Network Week abroad, allows them to continue in their current roles while building business acumen and gaining valuable leadership capabilities.
 In addition, Pozen-Commonwealth Fund Fellows benefit from mentoring, domestic policy immersion trips, and hands-on project opportunities centered on health equity issues.

 The Pozen-Commonwealth Fund Fellowship was endowed by a generous gift from Robert C. Pozen, a member of the Yale Law School Class of 1972 and is also sponsored by The Commonwealth Fund and the Yale School of Management MBA for Executives program.

 The Pozen-Commonwealth Fund Fellowship is open to healthcare professionals and leaders who are committed to improving healthcare access and outcomes for marginalized, minoritized, and medically underserved populations.
-Preferred applicants will have at least seven years of work experience beyond the clinical terminal degree, with a demonstrated track record in healthcare equity.
+Preferred applicants should have at least seven years work experience, beyond any formal clinical training, and a demonstrated track record in healthcare equity.

 Prospective students are encouraged to register for a pre-assessment.
 Get personalized feedback from a member of the admissions team and learn whether the MBA for Executives program and the Pozen-Commonwealth Fund Fellowship is right for you.